the-drunk-coder/megra.rs/README.md

 --reverb-ir         path to an impulse response in FLAC format
 ```

-If the `-e` option is omitted, Mégra is started in REPL (command-line) mode.
+If the `-r` option is used, Mégra is started in REPL (command-line) mode.
 If you want to integrate it in your favourite editor, that might be helpful.